 - Simple, Crusty Artisanal Bread

-- In a large mixing bowl, whisk together the flour, baking powder, xanthan gum, and salt.
+- In a large mixing bowl, whisk together the flour, baking powder, xanthan gum or psyllium husk, and salt.

 - Add the egg to the flour mixture.
 Whisk it into the centre of the dry mixture enough to break it up.

 - Whisk in the oil and milk.
 The batter will thicken as it sits.

 - If you're using psyllium husks instead of xanthan gum, allow the batter to sit for 15 minutes to absorb moisture.

 - Heat a nonstick skillet (I like cast iron.) or griddle to medium heat.
 Coat it very lightly with avocado oil.